 Risks & Concerns:

-Migration and rejection area always a concern with nipple piercings.
+The migration and rejection are always a concern with nipple piercings.
 Especially with women that are overly endowed or have inverted or underdeveloped nipples.
 You should always discuss the risks of migration and rejection with your piercer beforehand.
 This is not only to know the risks but to make an educated decision on jewelry style and size or whether getting the piercing is worth the risk.
-Usually, rejection is slow and frustrating, let's face it no one like abandoning a piercing but if you are at a high risk for rejection, you should be prepared to remove the jewelry if there is a risk of the body completely rejecting the piercing.
+Usually, rejection is slow and frustrating, let's face it no one likes abandoning a piercing but if you are at high risk for rejection, you should be prepared to remove the jewelry if there is a risk of the body completely rejecting the piercing.
 Not removing the jewelry will cause splitting of the tissue and often will result in the nipple appearing to be split in half.

 Another concern is your work and play.
 If your work involves a lot of lifting you may have add discomfort in the upper chest with a newly pierced nipple.
 Employment that involves contact with the upper chest can cause stress, abuse, and discomfort.
 Also, if you are involved with sports or other physical activity that will involve contact or stress on the upper chest can prolong healing or at the least discomfort during healing.